-The Italian fashion house Max Mara, famous for the camel coats and chic clothes for professional adult women, presented in Berlin a collection inspired by Marlene Dietrich and David Bowie, with a touch of Meissen porcelain.
+The Italian fashion house Max Mara, famous for the camel cashmere coats and chic clothes for professional adult women, presented in Berlin its Resort 2020 collection inspired by Marlene Dietrich and David Bowie, with a touch of Meissen porcelain.

-The Resort 2020 catwalk show was the first to be held at the Neues Museum, which was rebuilt by British architect David Chipperfield 60 years after being bombed during the second world war.
+Max Mara Resort 2020 catwalk show was the first one to be held at the Neues Museum.
+The building was rebuilt by British architect David Chipperfield 60 years after being bombed during the second world war.

-The neoclassical Museum and Berlin’s Bauhaus the fit perfectly with Max Mara architectural fashion and Ian Griffiths, the creative director of Max Mara, said he wanted to honour Berlin, a city that had meant so much to him as a young punk studying in Manchester in the early ‘80s.
-The Bauhaus movement created in Germany by Walter Gropius in 1919 under the motto “Kunst und Technik – eine neue Einheit” or “Art and technology, a new unity”, is still one of the most influential styles in modern design, no wonder it inspired Griffiths.
+The neoclassical Museum and Berlin’s Bauhaus fit perfectly Max Mara Resort 2020 architectural fashion.
+Ian Griffiths, the creative director at Max Mara, said he wanted to honour Berlin.
+The city had meant so much to him as a young punk studying in Manchester in the early ‘80s.
+And one cannot talk about Berlin without thinking of the German Bauhaus movement created by Walter Gropius in 1919.
+And today, Bauhaus is still one of the most influential styles in modern design, no wonder it inspired Griffiths.

-Max Mara Resort 2020 collection is a perfect blend of all these elements, with architectural and sophisticated tailoring pieces one could imagine Dietrich and Bowie wearing, some of them with white sequin flowers embellishing the shoulders that look like the delicate porcelain flowers made by Meissen.
+Max Mara Resort 2020 collection is a perfect blend of all these elements.
+As a result, architectural and sophisticated tailoring pieces one could imagine Dietrich and Bowie wearing.
+Some of them came embellished with white sequin flowers that look like the delicate porcelain flowers made by Meissen.

-Among the models who presented the stunning collection, the stars were the German singer Ute Lemper, the only one who wore high heels, and ocean conservation activist Carolyn Murphy, respectively 55 and 44 years old.
-Two mature and strong women who embody Max Mara’s style.
+Among the models who presented the stunning collection, the stars were mature women.
+For example, the German singer Ute Lemper, 55, the only one who wore high heels.
+Additionally, the 44 year-old ocean conservation activist Carolyn Murphy also walked down the runway.
+These mature and strong women embody Max Mara’s style.

-I loved everything about this catwalk show, especially the shimmering Teddy Bear coat with lamé and the lurex trench coat that are classic Max Mara with an edge (talk about making an entrance!) and would love to wear each and every piece of this collection, singing “Heroes” with David Bowie!
+I loved everything about this catwalk show, especially the shimmering Teddy Bear coat with lamé and the lurex trench coat.
+These pieces are classic Max Mara with an edge (talk about making an entrance!).
+I can see myself wearing each and every piece of this collection singing “Heroes” with David Bowie!